 Lengo gas field discovery and appraisal

 The field was further appraised by drilling the Lengo-2 appraisal well in April and May 2013.
 The vertical well was drilled at a water depth of 57m and to a total depth of 837.6m (2,748ft), deploying Shelf Drilling’s Randolph Yost jack-up rig.
-Two separate drill stem tests (DST) performed on the well achieved maximum gas flow rates of 4.5MMscfd and 21.2MMscfd respectively.
+Two separate drill stem tests (DST) were performed on the well achieved maximum gas flow rates of 4.5MMscfd and 21.2MMscfd respectively.

 Lengo gas field reserves and geology